 Going one step further you could insulate the inside of the walls.

 Soundproofing walls as you’re building them is something we have other more detailed guides on because it’s quite an advanced process, but there are lots of things you can do here (like adding hat channel or resilient channel).
+These products deaden sound by decoupling two layers of drywall from each other.

 If you’re building the room for the first time or converting an existing room, it’s easy!
 You can spray some soundproofing materials onto the inside of the drywall as it’s being built.
 You can grab a spray can of damp-blown cellulose and spray that over the walls as you’re building them.
 (Remember to wear a dust mask).